vitalets/playwright-magic-steps/README.md

 ```

 ## Activation
-Activation method of magic steps depends on the module type of your project - CommonJS or ESM.
+To enable magic steps transformation, you'll need to run Playwright with a pre-required module.
+You can include this module using the `NODE_OPTIONS` environment variable.
+The exact value will depend on whether your project uses CommonJS or ESM.

 ### CommonJS
-Run Playwright with the following `NODE_OPTIONS` (install [cross-env](https://www.npmjs.com/package/cross-env) if needed):
+Run Playwright with the following `-r` flag in `NODE_OPTIONS` (install [cross-env](https://www.npmjs.com/package/cross-env) if needed):
 ```
 npx cross-env NODE_OPTIONS="-r playwright-magic-steps" playwright test
 ```